louishust/docs/op-guide/configuration.md

 ### --perfschema
 + enable(true) or disable(false) the performance schema
 + default: false
 + The value can be (true) or (false). (true) is to enable and (false) is to disable.
 The Performance Schema provides a way to inspect internal execution of the server at runtime.
 See [performance schema](http://dev.mysql.com/doc/refman/5.7/en/performance-schema.html) for more information.
-If you enable the performance schema, the performance will be affected.
+If you enable the Performance Schema, the performance will be affected.

 ### --privilege
 + enable(true) or disable(false) the privilege check.